rashevskiivv/rashevskiivv/README.md

 :technologist: About Me :

-I am a Golang Developer :iphone:.
+I am a Golang Developer :desktop_computer:.
 - :telescope: I'm working on my own projects and looking for a job as a Junior Golang Developer.

-- :monocle_face: I'm learning new technologies for me.

 - :zap: In my free time, I walk around the city to music (genres can be viewed on VK (see social networks above)), I play and come up with ideas for games, and I also read a lot of different things.